OGgroup/FitterResponseMap/README.md

 ```shell
 ln -s $(realpath /path/to/truedaq/) data/montecarlo
 ```
-This will allow the full path to insteall with the system share path.
+This will allow the full path to install with the system share path.

 The library can be installed as a system library:
 ```shell